VERIFY BEFORE RELYING

 Use a small signal, then shut it down.

 If you need one contained confidence check, try a short Florida-style set.
-Pass Florida is Florida-specific exam prep only, with original practice questions and no copied exam questions.
+Pass Florida is Florida-specific exam prep only: 1,002 original questions, a 19-topic diagnostic, six modes, Math Coach, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+No subscription.
+No copied exam questions.

 Night Before Florida Real Estate Exam Checklist